Intermediate Lab red team icon azure cloud icon

 Leverage Device Code Phishing for Initial Access

-Learn how device code phishing is a dangerous technique, seeming legitimate to end users and evading detection!
+Device code phishing is a dangerous technique, both in seeming legitimate to end users and in evading detection.
+Get hands-on in this lab!

 Overview